Jacobikinz/CICS-Consultant/docs/final.md

   if the email was successfully updated.</p>

 <h4> User Signing Out</h4>
-<p> Users can sign-out of their account at any time by clicking the "Sign Out" button in the top right corner. </p>
+<p> Users can sign out of their account at any time by clicking the "Sign Out" button in the top right corner. </p>
 <code>PUT /signoutUser</code> <br>
 <p>This contains no headers or body because it is just trying to signal to the server that the user wants to signout</p>
 <p>The server always returns with a <code>status 200</code> for this API request because all it is doing is setting the <code>loggedIn</code> variable in the server code to false.</p>